ExpresslyCompetitions/ExpresslyCompetitions.github.io/demo-bloomandwild/index.markdown

   <p>Bloom & Wild have a range of bouquets to suit every occasion from Birthday blooms, letterbox plants to hand-tied seasonal bouquets.</p>

-entry-title: "Win 12 months of flowers from Bloom &amp; Wild"
+entry-title: "Create your Telegraph Account"
 entry-content: >
-    <p>Let us brighten your week, with a delivery of fresh flowers every week for a year, one lucky winner will receive a 12-month Bloom & Wild lux letterbox subscription.</p>
-    <p>Enter the draw before 23.59 on 31st October 2018 to win.
+    <p>To create your Telegraph account simply fill in the short form below.
 [THIS IS A DEMO]</p>
 ---